Substantive equality: Criticism

+By country

 Australia

 Anti-discrimination laws in Australia are enacted by commonwealth, state, and territory parliaments and are then interpreted by courts and tribunals.
 These laws are covered under the following four key commonwealth statutes: the Racial Discrimination Act (1975), Sex Discrimination Act (1984), Disability Discrimination Act (1992), and Age Discrimination Act (2004).

-All Australian states and territories have enacted a statute (variously called the anti-discrimination or equal opportunities act) which prohibits all forms of discrimination in public life on the basis of nominated attributes identified in Article 26 of the International Covenant on Civil and Political Rights (ICCPR).
+All Australian states and territories have enacted a statute (variously called the anti-discrimination act) which prohibits all forms of discrimination in public life on the basis of nominated attributes identified in Article 26 of the International Covenant on Civil and Political Rights (ICCPR).
 This statute makes it unlawful to discriminate against others both directly (when a person is treated unfairly) or indirectly (when something is fair in form but discriminatory in practice).
 For example, indirect discrimination may occur in the workforce when employees are expected to comply with a condition or requirement of the job (i.e. height restrictions) but are unable to meet them because they are unreasonable or unfair.
 Compliance with anti-discrimination laws is enforceable through civil proceedings, which may result in heavy fines or penalties.
 These laws have been criticized for focusing too much on compensation and not enough on preventing discrimination from occurring.

-These anti-discrimination laws use substantive measures by promoting equal opportunities and implementing special measures identified in ICERD Article 1(4) to overcome discrimination.
-Private actors, organizations, and governments use special measures in the form of affirmative action programs to ensure disadvantaged individuals are given the same opportunities as everyone else.
+These anti-discrimination laws use substantive measures by promoting equal outcomes and implementing special measures identified in ICERD Article 1(4) to overcome discrimination.
+Private actors, organizations, and governments use special measures in the form of affirmative action programs to ensure disadvantaged individuals are given the same outcomes as everyone else.
 The Australian government has identified women, Aboriginal and Torres Strait Islanders, people with disabilities, and non-English speaking migrants as high-priority groups for the administration of special measures programs.
-The Northern Territory government has recognized Aboriginal and Torres Strait Islanders, and people with disabilities as high-priority groups for their affirmative action programs by focusing on employment opportunities for these groups.
+The Northern Territory government has recognized Aboriginal and Torres Strait Islanders, and people with disabilities as high-priority groups for their affirmative action programs by focusing on employment outcomes and employment representations for these groups.
 These programs use substantive measures as they acknowledge that there is a need to treat people differently by prioritizing these groups as they have been unfairly discriminated upon.
 For example, in 2011 the Australian Bureau of Statistics reported that Indigenous peoples were 3 times more likely to be unemployed than non-indigenous people.
-This demonstrates the need for affirmative action policies to protect and advance the lives of Aboriginal people, as they do not have the same access or opportunities to employment.
+This demonstrates the need for affirmative action policies to protect and advance the lives of Aboriginal people, as they do not have the same outcomes of employment.

+Brazil

+Issues about substantive equality have been raised about the skin color of runway models at the São Paulo Fashion Week and in 2009 quotas requiring that at least 10 percent of models be "black or indigenous" were imposed as a substantive way to counteract a "bias towards white models", according to one account.

 Canada

-In Canada, the government of the Northwest Territories announced in October 2018 that it would be implementing two new programs to increase employment and pay rates for Indigenous Canadian staff.
-The first, Indigenous career gateway program for entry-level staff, aims to increase the number of Indigenous people working for the territorial government.
-The second, Indigenous management development and training program, aims to help Indigenous government employees gain further training so that they can advance to higher-paid positions.